privacore/helppages-findx/en/features/advanced-search.md

-#Advanced search on findx
+# Advanced search on findx
-To get reduce the number of results in your searches you can use advanced search prases
+To reduce the number of results in your searches you can use advanced search prases

-In the search field, add eg. site:www.bild.de and you'll only get results from Bild.de.
+In the search field, add eg. site:www.welt.de and you'll only get results from welt.de.
 It can be handy if you don't find what you look for, but also if you don't find anything at all.

 ##Search phrases overview